daleosm/pihole-panel/README.md

 - Implemented validation for setup
 - Now works with admin console password

-Live/Dynamic Pi-hole statistics and control panel using Python and GTK3
+Pi-hole realtime statistics and control panel using Python and GTK3

 Install/Update:
 ```